enyo/rincewind/README.markdown

-Daos support import/export definitions (so you can rename table columns the way you like them in your php script), escape all values correctly, and check for the correct values when setting them.
+Daos support import/export definitions (so you can rename datasource attributes the way you like them in your php script), escape all values correctly, and check for the correct values when setting them.

-You can specify if a column is allowed to be null, and the type for it.
+You can specify if an attribute is allowed to be null, and the type for it.
 Supported types are:

 - INT